javanile/mush/docs/index.md

 compiles your packages, makes distributable packages, and uploads them to GitHub, as public community’s package registry.
 You can contribute to this project on GitHub.

-> This project is mostly inspired to Rust and Cargo!
+> This project is mostly inspired by Rust and Cargo!

 ## Get Started